Engineers Week is a time to recognize the individuals who create today’s awe-inspiring wonders and the field of engineering.

 - Engineering projects you work on or admire.

 - AND some selfies!

 Be sure to tag us: #Eweek2021 and @DiscoverEorg.

 Work with your corporation, society, or college communications team to post a message from leadership about engineering’s vital role in innovating and providing solutions to global challenges, the value of engineers to your organization, or engaging students in the engineering pipeline.

 3. Organize an Engineers Week lunch or dinner.

-Recognize individuals by planning an event, small or large, to honor their achievements.
-You can host a morning coffee or tea, afternoon break, lunch, or dinner.
+Recognize individuals by planning a virtual event, small or large, to honor their achievements.
 Or ask your employer or engineering society to consider hosting an organization-wide celebration.
 Take pictures and post them on the Engineers Week Facebook page.